 Figure 1: Mesh topology

-The mesh topology has the advantage that an application providing data can ensure that the application requesting the data is authorized to receive it; but this also means that each application has to spend resources managing connections and authorizing requests.
+The mesh topology has the advantage that an application providing data can ensure that the application requesting the data is authorized to receive it; but this also means that each application must spend resources managing connections and authorizing requests.
 This can be especially challenging in a cooperative environment where requesters are not necessarily part of a pre-defined list and the number of connections are not necessarily constrained.

 Hub-and-spoke topology